bigveloper/Git/repository.md

 drwxr-xr-x   4 name  staff        128 Sep 14 00:52 basic_react
 drwxr-xr-x   4 name  staff        128 Sep 14 00:46 react_basic

-name@nameui-MacBookPro FrontEnd % cd FE
+FrontEnd % cd FE
-name@nameui-MacBookPro FE % ls -al
+FE % ls -al
 total 0
 drwxr-xr-x   2 whyj  staff   64 Sep 15 01:09 .
 drwxr-xr-x  13 whyj  staff  416 Sep 15 01:09 ..

-name@nameui-MacBookPro FE % git init
+FE % git init
 hint: Using 'master' as the name for the initial branch.
 This default branch name
 hint: is subject to change.
 To configure the initial branch name to use in all
 hint: of your new repositories, which will suppress this warning, call: